hcai-mms/hcai-mms.github.io/_publications/2025_09_ISMIR_SongDetec.md

 # - schedl # .md file exists for this person
 # - Max Mustermann # there is no .md file for this person.
 authors:
-- Ablavi Ericka Armela
+- Claudio Pomo
+- Dietmar Jannach
+- Yubin Kim
+- Daniele Malitesta
+- Alberto Carlo Maria Manchio
-- Nabila Zrira
+- Julian McAuley
-- Khadija Ouazzani-Touhami
+- Alessandro Melchiorre
-- Haris Ahmad Khan
 - Nawaz

 # abreviation of the journal/conference ... e.g. IEEE TVCG